 In this day and age, times have evolved in such a way that a child is no longer a child.
 When they should be skipping rope and trying to swing higher than their friend on a swing set in the part, they are participating in athletics and other similar things that would ensure that they have a better shot a living a good life than their peers.
-In lieu of that, here are a few pressured faced by an average child today, So you should know the Pressures Faced By an Average Child Today.
+In lieu of that, here are a few pressured faced by an average child today.

 In this time and age, it is more like that teens are paraded around by their parents like show horses than their children.
 They get together at dinners and parties and discuss what their child is doing and how good he or she is at it and show them off in such ways that will make any child in the vicinity gag by a load of ridiculous things being thrown around.
 In an attempt to have their horse, in this case, their child be better than, say the neighbor’s child, they have their child do things that make no sense at all.